Gender-Neutral Housing Policy

 - Clean-up of the paint must be done in the sinks found in the laundry rooms.
 All materials provided by F&M must be thoroughly cleaned and returned to F&M within two weeks of checkout.

-- All students who wish to paint their room or a common area must fill out the Room Painting & Mural Agreement (Word Doc) and submit it to the Dormitory Affairs Committee (DAC) Chair(s).
+- All students who wish to paint their room or a common area must fill out the Room Painting & Mural Agreement (Word Doc) and submit it to the Seanet Chair.
 For students painting common areas, the entire suite must sign the Room Painting & Mural Agreement.
 Students who wish to paint a common public area, such as a dorm lounge, do not have to acquire all of the dorm residents’ signatures.
-However, they must give the dorm residents a week’s notice to allow for any objections before approaching the DAC.The Room Painting & Mural Agreement will require a detailed description of the painting.
-DAC will review the agreement and decide whether or not to approve the painting.
-DAC, in consultation with F&M, reserves the right to deny any painting agreement for any reason.
-Students must provide clear digital photographs of walls after painting and submit them to DAC and F&M.
+However, they must give the dorm residents a week’s notice to allow for any objections before approaching the Senate.The Room Painting & Mural Agreement will require a detailed description of the painting.
+Senate will review the agreement and decide whether or not to approve the painting.
+Senate, in consultation with F&M, reserves the right to deny any painting agreement for any reason.
+Students must provide clear digital photographs of walls after painting and submit them to Senate and F&M.

 - Room Draw

-- Photos of painted rooms will be posted on the DAC website at least one month before room draw.
+- Photos of painted rooms will be posted on the Senate website at least one month before room draw.